Patient information: Asthma symptoms and diagnosis in children (Beyond the Basics)

 ●Attacks that become more severe or frequent over time

 ●Morning "dipping," when symptoms worsen in the morning and improve as the day progresses

 ●Symptoms that begin during upper respiratory tract infections (eg, colds) and linger for several weeks after, with resolution during warmer weather.

 Most asthma attacks develop slowly over a period of several days.
 Uncommonly, a severe attack can occur suddenly, even in someone with intermittent asthma, and with minimal warning.

 The diagnosis of asthma in children requires a careful review of a child's current and past medical history, family history, and a physical examination.
 Specialized testing is sometimes needed to diagnose asthma and to rule out other possible causes of symptoms.
 Many children with asthma appear and sound completely normal.

-Spirometry testing — Spirometry measures the flow and volume of air generated after a child takes a very deep breath and then forcefully tries to blow the air out of his/her lungs.
+Spirometry testing — Spirometry measures the flow and volume of air blown out after a child takes a very deep breath and then forcefully exhales.
 If airflow obstruction is present, the test may be repeated after the child uses an asthma inhaler or nebulizer (bronchodilator) to confirm that the obstruction is reversible (a feature of asthma).

 Children younger than six years sometimes have a hard time following the instructions to perform spirometry.
 Testing of younger children and infants is described below (see 'Testing for young children' below).